zhejianglab/PrestoZL/README.md

   <p>Figure 1.
 Comparison of the Jerk Search Frameworks of PRESTO C and PrestoZL</p>
 </div>

 **Figure 1** compares the jerk search frameworks of PRESTO C and PrestoZL.
-During each iteration of the r-step loop search, PrestoZL combines the "harmonic summing and candidate search" logic.
-This combination allows us to complete each round of search within one cuda kernel, making the search process very efficient.
-At the same time, we have made a batch modification to the r-step loop search.
-This means that, depending on the GPU's memory capacity and different search parameters, adjustments can be made to achieve the maximum computational throughput.
+During each iteration of the r-step loop search, PrestoZL combines the "harmonic summation and candidate search" logic.
+It allows us to complete each round of search within one cuda kernel, making the search process very efficient.
+At the same time, we have made a batch optimization to the r-step loop search.
+User can adjustment the parameters to achieve the maximum computational throughput according to the GPU's memory capacity.

-**We also provide a pipelined version of PrestZL，named PrestoZL-pipeline**, which eliminates the GPU stalls caused by extensive CPU computations. **Figure 2** illustrates the parallel framework of PrestoZL-pipeline.
+**We also opensource a pipelined version of PrestZL，named PrestoZL-pipeline**, which eliminates the GPU stalls caused by extensive CPU computations. **Figure 2** illustrates the parallel framework of PrestoZL-pipeline.
 The framework enables a three-stage pipeline parallelism when processing consecutive FFT files within the same process.
-It effectively overlaps CPU computation time with GPU computation, and significantly improving the searching speed.
+It effectively overlaps CPU computation time with GPU computation, and significantly improves the searching speed.
 The inner search logic is the PrestoZL.

 <div align="center">
   <img src="https://github.com/zhejianglab/PrestoZL/raw/main/resource/Figure2.jpeg" alt="Figure2" width="600">
   <p>Figure 2.
 The three-stage pipeline framework of PrestoZL</p>
 </div>

-**We also provide a GPU-accelerated version of De-dispersion** in `prepsubband_cu.c` with the performance far exceeds the CPU-based `prepsubband.c`.
+**We also opensource a GPU-accelerated version of De-dispersion** in `prepsubband_cu.c` with the performance far exceeds the CPU-based `prepsubband.c`.
 It can finish the entire de-dispersion process within half a minute, while keeping the results consistent with `prepsubband.c`.

 **Figure 3** and **Figure 4** show the performance comparison results between different GPU implementations of PRESTO (a SOTA proprietary Presto GPU version, PrestoZL, and PrestoZL-pipeline) and PRESTO C. The metric used for comparison is the number of FFT files processed per minute under a single process and eight concurrent processes on a single GPU.
 Optimizing GPU programs for multi-process search is challenging, requiring finer-grained optimization and utilization of GPU computational resources and memory access.
 Both PrestoZL and PrestoZL-pipeline achieve significant performance improvements compare with PRESTO C.